Wanderers F.C.: Decline (1879–1887)

 The Wanderers' fortunes declined rapidly following the club's hat-trick of FA Cup wins.
 By 1878, football clubs had been set up for former pupils of all the leading public schools, and many leading players chose to play for their respective old boys' team instead.
 Wanderers' fixture list was dramatically reduced in the 1878–79 season, and the team was knocked out of the FA Cup in the first round, losing 7–2 to an Old Etonians team led by Kinnaird.
 The following season Wanderers managed to reach the third round of the Cup, but lost again to the Etonians, after which many more key players left the club.

-The club struggled on into the 1880–81 season, but was forced to withdraw from the FA Cup after being unable to raise a team for the scheduled first round match.
+The club struggled on into the 1880–81 season, but was forced to withdraw from the 1880–81 FA Cup after being unable to raise a team for the scheduled first round match against Rangers.
 After 1881, the club was reduced to playing only one match per year, against Harrow School each Christmas.
-A book published by the newspaper The Sportsman claimed that the club folded in 1884, however a match at Harrow was reported in The Times in December 1887, which Harrow won 3–1.
+A book published by the newspaper The Sportsman claimed that the club folded in 1884, but a match at Harrow was reported in The Times in December 1887, which Harrow won 3–1.

 Revival of Forest club

 In 1868, the Forest club was revived in Woodford, Essex, wearing jerseys, caps, and stockings which were scarlet in front and black behind, with white shorts.
 In October 1868, it was reported that the reformed club played its first match on the "old ground" in front of Forest Place.
 Subsequent matches were played 200 yards from George Lane station in Woodford.
-In imitation of the Wanderers, the club's members were often members of other clubs, and the secretary would choose whichever members were willing and able to play, but after the creation of the FA Cup this model was not sustainable, and the club's final match was a 0-0 draw away to Clapton Pilgrims in March 1872.
+In imitation of the Wanderers, the club's members were often members of other clubs, and the secretary would choose whichever members were willing and able to play, but after the creation of the FA Cup this model was not sustainable, and the club's final match was a 0–0 draw away to Clapton Pilgrims in March 1872.
 Pilgrims raised an issue with the FA about clubs borrowing players from other clubs after that match.

 Colours and crest

-Wanderers are known to have played in orange, purple, and black for at least part of their existence, although as no photographs of the team exist, the exact design is not known.
-The FA's parade of winners at the 1972 FA Cup Final suggested horizontal stripes, and a replica shirt sold in the modern era followed suit, a likely arrangement given that horizontally-striped shirts were very common during the Victorian era.
+Wanderers are known to have played in orange, violet, and black for most of their existence, although as no photographs of the team exist, the exact design is not known.
+The FA's parade of winners at the 1972 FA Cup final suggested horizontal stripes, and a replica shirt sold in the modern era followed suit, a likely arrangement given that horizontally-striped shirts were very common during the Victorian era.

 For the October 1875 match with Queen's Park, the club wore white shirts.
 In the absence of shirt numbering, which would not be introduced for another sixty years, the match card identifies the individual players by the colours of their stockings (socks) or caps, with Alcock and Kinnaird both listed as wearing blue and white caps and Jarvis Kenrick identified by his cerise and French grey cap, the colours of his former club Clapham Rovers.